 Solar power is gaining popularity as an off-grid source of energy for poor households and small businesses in Kenya.
 To help with the costs, people can now use a mobile phone-based payment system to access credits and pay for solar home systems over time.
 But the poorest households still struggle to afford it.

 Our research is exploring how the mobile-enabled payments can be part of transformations in low-carbon energy systems that can benefit poor people.

-- How can solar power be part of transformations to sustainability in Kenya?
+- Blog: How can solar power be part of transformations to sustainability in Kenya?
 Joanes Atela, 27 March 2017

 - Concept note: Africa – low carbon energy transitions

 The ecosystem in the wetlands of Xochimilco, Mexico City faces competing pressures from rapid urban growth, tourism, farming and fishing.

 There are many different views and visions of what should happen.
 We are exploring how to help people understand the different values and motivations involved, and look for innovative ways forward.

 - Blog: How rethinking local people’s agency could help navigate Xochimilco’s troubled waters, Rebecca Shelton, 2 May 2017

 - Blog: A day in the Chinampas, Rebecca Shelton, 3 July 2017